-The Strand is perhaps one of Chicago’s most fascinating almost-forgotten theaters.
+The Strand Theatre is perhaps one of Chicago’s most fascinating almost-forgotten theaters.

 The building started life in 1885 as the National Panorama.
-Built by architects Bauer and Hill at Wabash and Hubbard Court (later Panorama Place, 7th Street, and Balbo Drive) for Eugene Davids and Eugene Marlier of Brussels, Belgium, the building’s most striking initial feature was that it was almost circular, a 16-sided polygon, with a 135-foot diameter.
+Built by architects Bauer and Hill at S. Wabash Avenue and Hubbard Court (later Panorama Place, 7th Street, and Balbo Drive) for Eugene Davids and Eugene Marlier of Brussels, Belgium, the building’s most striking initial feature was that it was almost circular, a 16-sided polygon, with a 135-foot diameter.
 It had a wrought iron frame and a dome roof topped in a cupola, 96 feet tall at its apex.
 The foyer was initially at the corner and tiled, which led to a narrow, winding passageway to the center of the building (a fire hazard), where a spiral staircase led to a 40-foot circular platform, from which patrons could view a giant 400'x45' canvas panorama of the Battle of Gettysburg on July 3, 1863, painted by Paul Philippoteaux of Paris (allegedly taking two years), giving the impression that they were in the midst of the scene.
 It opened in October, 1883.
-The panorama, now considered the IMAX of today, and a duplicate survive today.

 The building cost $110,000 to construct, which was recouped almost immediately in stock, because the Panorama was a big hit despite many naysayers during its construction.
 Two months after opening, the managers office was enlarged into a ladies parlor and toilet room, lit by a new bay window and stained glass.
 A similar addition was made on the other side of the entrance, and between that a new elaborate outer vestibule was built.
 Better lighting was added to the passageways.
 The building’s success was such that a competing American Panorama showing the Siege of Paris was opened just across the street 6 months later.
 In 1885, the World Panorama was erected on the Southwest corner of Wabash and Peck Court (8th St), and a Battle of Shiloh panorama was installed on Michigan.
 In 1890, management announced that the Gettysburg Panorama would close for at least 18 months effective July 1, 1890 to prepare for the World’s Fair of 1893.
 The panorama finally closed for good in 1895.